grplyler/raylib-articles/README.md

 ## 1. Introduction

-If there's one thing I like more than graphics, it' fast graphics...
+If there's one thing I like more than computer graphics, it' fast computer graphics...

-By the end of this post, you'll know you how to build and link Google's ANGLE with Raylib, giving at least a 3x boost in raw frame-rate on Mac.
+By the end of this post, you'll know you how to build and link Google's ANGLE with Raylib, giving at least a 3x boost in raw frame-rate on Macs with M1/M2 chips.
 In fact, its the same low-level graphics library that powers Google Chrome!
 (And any chromium based browsers)

 This tutorial assumes some basic knowledge of compiling C/C++ software and some comfort in the command line.

+**Prerequisites**

 You'll also need the followng prerequisites: